Skip to content

 Where I'm running today

 Pre-launch as of May 2026.
-First cohort onboarding May 2026.
+First cohort ramp-up May 2026.
 Operating-record metrics (on-time completion rate lift, slip-detection precision, CSM hours recovered) publish with the next quarterly cohort review.

 What I won't take on

-ELRA will not modify the onboarding playbook itself.
+ELRA will not modify the ramp-up playbook itself.
 She runs it; the CS lead writes it.

 ELRA will not handle accounts above your enterprise threshold.
 Those route to the senior CSM directly.